cockroachdb/docs/StyleGuide.md

 ##### Remote includes

-Sometimes you need to include files that are maintained in other places than the `cockroachdb/docs` repo but referenced in our docs.
+Sometimes, you need to include files that are maintained in other places than the `cockroachdb/docs` repo but referenced in our docs.
 The `remote_include` tag is used for this.
 We most often use this tag for:

 - SQL diagrams, which are maintained in the `cockroachdb/cockroach` repo
 - Code samples, which are maintained in various repos